 CURRICULUM STATEMENT 2019

 We aim to create a curriculum that has breadth and balance, develops skills, knowledge and understanding with a focus on vocabulary development and enrichment whatever their starting points.
 All teaching staff understand

 - Inspire children to develop a love of learning.

-- Embed skills to prepare children for further learning and productive adulthood.
+- Embed skills to prepare children for the next stage in their education.